Metallica: Kirk Hammett Says Relationship With Band Mates Goes Beyond Friendship

 “Being in a band with these guys, it goes beyond just friendship.
 Part of the reason that we’re together is, I believe — and I might be full of sh**, but this is just what I believe — when we found each other, we recognized something in each other, something that we all kind of shared, a commonness about ourselves on a deeper level, an unconscious level, a subconscious level, deeper level, I think, that we recognized this.
 And the bond that we have that we’ve established very early on that has just grown over the years, it’s just so strong, it’s brotherly.”

 Kirk went on to say that he couldn’t imagine living a life where he couldn’t play music with Hetfield and Ulrich.
-On the surface that might seem like a throw away comment, but coming from Hammett, it comes off as genuine.
+On the surface that might seem like a throwaway comment, but coming from Hammett, it comes off as genuine.
 Metallica has been together now for over three and a half decades.
 The three core members have known each other since they were teenagers.
 They lived through the tragic death of another of their best friends, Cliff Burton, in their early twenties.
 They’ve traveled the world over and have played concerts on all seven continents (including Antarctica!).
 When you’ve been through that much together, you can see how the band mates might be more like brothers than just coworkers.

 The North American leg of Metallica’s Hardwired Worldwired tour kicks off in May.

-[Featured Photo by Mauricio Santana/Getty Images]
+[Featured Image by Mauricio Santana/Getty Images]